hasaniqbal777/aXonica-bin/README.md

  - Software Selection Screen is divided into several screen according to pipeline
  - Download feature added - Only Selected Software are downloaded
  - Software size greatly reduced

+ **Version 2.3**
+ - Software Selection Screen is divided into several screen according to pipeline
+ - A number of new software added
+ - User Guide released